-Investment income totaled $8,682 in September.
+Investment income totaled $5,025 in September.
 Our equity index funds and ETFs pay dividends quarterly at the end of March, June, September, and December.
-As a result, we had a large amount of investment income last month.
+As a result, we had a larger than normal amount of investment income last month.
 Here’s more on our dividend investments.

-Tradeline sales income totaled $1,150 in September.
-This represents two months of tradeline sales.
-The August payment arrived on the first day of September so I got a double month (after receiving $0 in August).
+Tradeline sales income totaled $0 in September.
+Another slow month for tradeline sales.
 I ramped up my tradeline sales in 2020 and discussed it in a bit more detail in my October 2020 monthly post and in my July 2021 monthly post.

-For September, my “deposit income” totaled $49.
-Of this total, $21 of the “deposit income” comes from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).
+For September, my “deposit income” totaled $50.
+This income came from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).

 If you sign up for Rakuten through this link and make a qualifying $25 purchase through Rakuten, you’ll get a $10 sign up bonus.

-September Youtube income totaled $150.
-Youtube only pays out when you exceed $100 in accumulated revenue.
-Recently, my Youtube earnings have been just under $100 per month on average, so I’ll be getting paid a bit under $200 every two months.
+Youtube income was $0 in September.
+Youtube only pays out when you hit $100 in accumulated revenue.
+Recently, my Youtube earnings have been just under $100 per month on average, so I only get paid every other month.

 Here is the Youtube channel for the curious.
 It’s random travel videos, birds, kids, and a couple of DIY videos.
 There are only a few main videos that bring in most of the traffic (and revenue!).